Stolkerve/borsh-cpp/README.md

 ## Limitations
-For now only support serialization for all previus types, but for decode only a few for now
+For now only support serialization for all previous types, but for decode only a few for now